 Pausing a loan is done at the complete discretion of Ablrate.

-If we pause a loan it means that the secondary market for that Loan is closed temporarily.
+If we pause a loan it means that the Loan Exchange for that loan is closed temporarily.
 As soon as we pause the loan, all bids and offers will be cancelled immediately.

 They can only be re-instated manually by lending members when we un-pause the loan.

 It is policy for most Loans to be paused with one payment remaining although we may choose, at our discretion to allow trading in that Loan.
-You can see why a loan is paused by rolling your mouse over the ‘Is Paused’ green tick.
+You can see why a loan is paused by rolling your mouse over the ‘Is Paused’ green tick on Ablrate or checking the Admin Notes on Ablrate or the Loan Exchange.
 A popup will come on screen with the relevant information.